pacphi/cf-app-inventory-report/README.md

 ## How to deploy to Cloud Foundry

 Authenticate to a foundation using the API endpoint.
-E.g., to login to Pivotal Web Services (PWS).
+> E.g., login to [Pivotal Web Services](https://run.pivotal.io)

 ```
 cf login -a https:// api.run.pivotal.io